racker/python-dcs/README.md

 Attributes are combined (merged) in the following order:

-2. product
+1. product (directory: products/)
-3. environment
+2. environment (directory: environments/)
-4. region
+3. region (directory: regions/)
-5. data center
+4. data center (directory: datacenters/)
-6. purpose
+5. purpose (directory: purposes/)

+Only attribute which is treated specially is `run_list`.
+This attribute needs to be a list and when merging multiple files with this attributes, lists are concatenated together.
+For an example, see the "Example" section bellow.

 Attributes are inferred from the node name which means the name needs to be in the following format: